Albany River Rats: History

-Before the formation of the franchise

-Without a viable indoor arena with an ice surface, through the end of the 1980s the city of Albany had never had a minor league professional hockey team.
-Three separate attempts to establish teams in the neighboring cities of Schenectady and Troy had proven unsuccessful.

-After this troubled period for hockey in the region, construction of the palatial Knickerbocker Arena in downtown Albany in 1990 changed the face of the sport in the Capital District.
-The week that the new arena opened, plans were unveiled worldwide for the formation of the fledgling Global Hockey League, a challenger to the NHL with teams in North America and Europe that would begin play in November of that year.
-One of six inaugural franchises announced in the league's initial press conference was the Albany Admirals, which was to be owned by businessman Joseph O'Hara and had signed a lease to play in the Knickerbocker Arena.
-The Capital hockey community was abuzz with excitement, and commitments for over 3,000 season tickets were received.
-However, by the end of May, disagreements between O'Hara and the league founders led O'Hara to withdraw his franchise from the new league.
-In June, the league postponed its opening season by a year, but the venture never materialized and the Global Hockey League never made it to the ice.
+Background

+When the Knickerbocker Arena opened in Albany in 1990, the Fort Wayne Komets of the International Hockey League (IHL) relocated and began play in the new venue as the Albany Choppers.
+The team suffered at the box office and ended up folding in February 1991 because of competition with two nearby American Hockey League (AHL) franchises, including the Capital District Islanders, which also began play during the 1990–91 season at the Houston Field House in Troy.
+While an AHL team had not previously been established in the Capital District because it was located within the 50 mi territorial limit of the Adirondack Red Wings, a deal was worked out when the IHL came to Albany.
+After the 1992–93 season, the Capital District Islanders changed their affiliation to the New Jersey Devils, relocated to the Knickerbocker Arena, and were renamed the Albany River Rats.

 Transition from the Islanders to the River Rats

+During the 1994–95 season, the River Rats posted a 46-17-17 record, won the league's regular season title, and also took home the Calder Cup as playoff champions.

 On March 22, 2006, the Devils announced that they were cutting ties with the River Rats after the 2005–06 AHL season, as the parent club announced the purchase of the Lowell Lock Monsters.
 Despite the move, the River Rats were not relocated.
-In April 2006, The Carolina Hurricanes signed a one-year agreement (with the option to renew for two additional) with the River Rats to be their farm affiliate; the end result was essentially a swap of AHL affiliates as the Lowell franchise had previously been the top affiliate of Carolina.
+In April 2006, The Carolina Hurricanes signed a one-year agreement (with the option to renew for two additional) with the River Rats to be their farm affiliate; the result was essentially a swap of AHL affiliates as the Lowell franchise had previously been the top affiliate of Carolina.
 Later on, Carolina was joined by the Colorado Avalanche in a one-year partnership agreement.
 On February 22, 2007, the Carolina Hurricanes and Albany River Rats announced that their affiliation agreement had been extended through the 2008–09 season.

 On April 24, 2008, the River Rats lost 3–2 to the Philadelphia Phantoms in the (until then) longest game played in AHL history.
 The Phantoms' Ryan Potulny scored 2:58 into the fifth overtime.
 Albany gave up 101 shots on goal, and goaltender Michael Leighton made 98 saves.